Eulisha/Raven-Split/README.md

 ### Strategy and Solution:
-1. Applied both relational database and graph database RDS MySQL is used for saving raw data, balances as well as user and group datas.
+1. Applied both relational database and graph database RDS MySQL is used for saving raw data, balances as well as user and group data.
 On the other hand, Neo4j is used to save the best settle solutions.
 With this structure, we can:
     - Guarantee the consistency of user data with the trait of relational database.
     - Take advantage of the graph database's relation base structure to fasten algorithm calculation.
 <div align="center"><img alt="db_strategy" src="https://user-images.githubusercontent.com/62165222/195970547-b166e63c-aca2-4995-a92e-fb5139ebb384.png" width="70%"></div>

-2. Implement Lambda and SQS to handle best settle calculation when needed Considering the resouce-consuming by best settle calculation and the complexity of calculation itself influenced by the number of edges(payment relationships), it is not good either to conduct calculations per modification or wait until user requests.
+2. Implement Lambda and SQS to handle best settle calculation when needed Considering the resource-consuming by best settle calculation and the complexity of calculation itself influenced by the number of edges(payment relationships), it is not good either to conduct calculations per modification or wait until user requests.
 Hence, implement the following design for improvement:

       - Counting the amount of expense modification, conduct best settle calculation once per 5 modifications.